IshuPrabhakar/DSA-Practice/Java/Backtrack/Notes.md

 - then first open bracket then only you can close it
 - close < open and open < n
 - More on [Link](https://leetcode.com/problems/generate-parentheses/solution/)

+### 10. kth Permutation of Sequence
+- refer youtube videos for better explanation